 This section contains information on configuring tuning.
 It provides information on setting up your data sources to work with tuning functionality, as well as information regarding preferences within the application for the customization of various features and functionality.

-- Set Roles and Permissions on Data Sources on page 181 - Set Tuning Job Editor Preferences on page 182
+- Set Roles and Permissions on Data Sources

+- Specify Tuning Job Editor Preferences

+- Specify Case Generation Preferences

+- Specify VST Diagrams Tuning Preferences